USGS-R/training-curriculum/content/usgs-packages/geoknife_Discovery.md

 query(skinT_fabric, "times") # your times might be different because this is forecast data
 ```

-    ## [1] "2017-01-31 UTC" "2017-03-01 UTC"
+    ## [1] "2017-02-05 UTC" "2017-03-06 UTC"

-Both examples we've included here use aggregated data, meaning there is a different file for each year.
-Some data that you encounter might not be aggregated.
+Both examples we've included here use aggregated data, meaning there is a single URL for all the data of this type on the server.
+Some data that you encounter might be non-aggregated, meaning there are multiple URLs to access the same data.
 In these cases, you will need to create more than one geojob and join data at the end.

 Now that we have explored options for our webdata, let's look at what options exist for geospatial features.